RobRendell/gTove/README.md

     auras to minis or (by putting multiple minis on a common base) to make squads.
 Note: does not currently support attaching templates to templates.
 * Enforce Google Drive appProperties length limit for URL-based images: URL cannot be longer than 117 bytes.
+* Add option to switch to (experimental) multi-cast communication mode.

 ## Plans/TODO